mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 - **Alignment:** Chaotic, opportunistic, "get paid twice"

 **Option 4: Fence the Goods Yourself**
-- Take the silk, sell it at Grey Market (DC 15 Persuasion, 400gp if successful)
+- Take the silk, sell it at Gray Market (DC 15 Persuasion, 400gp if successful)
 - Tell Oleg the rats ate everything, no evidence
 - Oleg suspects but can't prove anything
 - Tell Valen you found nothing